-Pre-freezing water did not introduce any significant bias in species abundance compared to the “grab-and-hold”, no freezing protocol, for any of the primer sets, even when using larger pore size filters (3 μm).
-Our results differ from other reports, where it was shown that freezing had differential effects on detection and relative abundance of different prokaryotic taxa (Kwambana et al., 2011; Sekar et al., 2009; Suomalainen et al., 2006).
-This could have been due to several reasons.
-First, the lack of effect pre-freezing had on community composition could be related to water properties of coastal lagoons that would have promoted the retention of DNA in the cellulose filters used in this analysis.
-Liang and Keeley (2013) have shown that presence and size of colloids, and the strength of ionic components, have an effect on increasing the binding affinities of DNA to the filters, especially the mixed cellulose esters filters (MCE).
-Another important aspect to consider is that the ‘nominal’ size of cellulose filters does not necessarily correspond to their ‘effective’ size.
-MCE filters do not have a uniform pore size like polycarbonate and nylon filters; rather, they are characterized by a ‘tortuous flow path’ from which particles are trapped more easily (Turner, Barnes, et al., 2014).
-This property of cellulose filters likely worked to our advantage, but also causes cellulose filters to be more susceptible to clogging than others.
+Pre-freezing water did introduce bias in species abundance compared to the no freezing protocol, although the effect was distinctively larger for the 16S than for the 12S primer dataset when using larger, cellulose nitrate pore size filters (3 μm).
+Our results seem to align to other reports, where it was shown that freezing had differential effects on detection and relative abundance of different prokaryotic taxa (Kwambana et al., 2011; Sekar et al., 2009; Suomalainen et al., 2006).
+The smaller effect seen for the 12S dataset could be related to the different qualities and properties of eDNA in the environment, as mentioned in the previous section (‘Diversity’).
+Larger, mitochondrial molecules from Eukaryotes may be more easily captured in the filters compared to the smaller celled, prokaryotic organisms targeted by the 16S primer.

-Due to eDNA precipitation and resuspension, we expect to capture some community overlap between water and surficial sediment samples, however abundances should be different following the origin and fate of the eDNA in the environment and the processes acting on it throughout (Torti et al., 2015).
-Not surprisingly, with the DeSeq2 analysis, we see more algae (Hemiselmidaceae and Geminigeraceae) and cyanobacteria (Aphanizomenonaceae) in the water samples, and statistically higher representation of presumptively benthic diatoms (Catenulaceae and Fragilariaceae) and foraminiferans (Elphidiidae) in the sediment.
+Naturally, due to eDNA precipitation and resuspension, we expect to capture some community overlap between water and surficial sediment samples, however abundances should be different as consequence of the origin and fate of the eDNA in the environment and the processes acting on it throughout (Torti et al., 2015).
+As expected, in the differential abundance analyses, we see overrepresentation of families of algae (Hemiselmidaceae and Geminigeraceae), environmental and aquatic bacteria (Comamonadaceae, Flavobacteriaceae, Cryomorphaceae and Rhodobacteraceae), and cyanobacteria (Aphanizomenonaceae) in the water samples (NF and PF protocols).There is also significantly higher representation of presumptively benthic diatoms (Catenulaceae and Fragilariaceae), environmental bacteria (Anaerolineaceae and Desulfobacteraceae) and foraminiferans (Elphidiidae and Nonionidae) in the sediment.
 In addition, the types of environmental bacteria most abundant in the sediments were typical of soil and sediments elsewhere.
-Of particular note are those from anoxic environments (e.g. Anaerolineaceae and Desulfobacteraceae) as lagoon sediments are often dark and sulfide-rich.
+Of particular note are those from anoxic environments (e.g. Anaerolineaceae and Desulfobacteraceae) as lagoon sediments in this region are often dark and sulfide-rich, consistent with anoxia and sufler-cycling.

-The family Flavobacteriaceae was overrepresented in the water samples relative to the sediment, both in the pre- and no freezing protocols.
-In this family, there are important pathogens of fish and humans that belong to the genus Flavobacterium.
-(Suomalainen et al., 2006) found that F. columnare was more susceptible to having its cell walls disrupted to freezing due to high amounts of DNAases, lyases and proteases, likely connected to its pathogenicity, which then led to lower rates of DNA recovery.
+In the family Flavobacteriaceae there are important pathogens of fish and humans that belong to the genus Flavobacterium.
+Suomalainen et al.(2006) found that F. columnare was more susceptible to having its cell walls disrupted to freezing due to high amounts of DNAases, lyases and proteases, likely connected to its pathogenicity, which then led to lower rates of DNA recovery.
 The species found in our dataset was F. johnsoniae, a species not known to be pathogenic–albeit with low species taxonomic score.
-Given that there was no difference in abundance for this species in our pre- and no freezing protocols, different from the results for the pathogenic species, F. columnare, this might relate to a true non-pathogenic species.
+Given that there was no difference in abundance for this species in our NF and PF protocols, which is in contrast with the results for the pathogenic species, F. columnare, this might relate to a true non-pathogenicorganism.
 However, considering that the endangered northern tidewater goby often achieves high abundance in this lagoon, more detailed assessment of the Flavobacterium species inhabiting this site would be of interest.